Anthropic

 Provider rate limit (the most common)

 This is the limit set by your AI model provider.
-Anthropic, OpenAI, Google, and others each have different rate limits based on your API tier.
-Free tiers have very low limits (sometimes 5-10 requests per minute).
-Paid tiers are higher but still finite.
+Anthropic, OpenAI, Google, and DeepSeek each apply different RPM (requests per minute) and TPM (tokens per minute) limits based on your account tier.
+Free / trial tiers are tight; Tier 1 paid is dramatically wider but still finite.

 OpenClaw's own request throttle